Whitney's formulas for curves on surfaces: Abstract

 \section{Abstract}

 The classical Whitney formula relates the number of times an oriented plane curve cuts itself to its rotation number and the index of a base point.
-In this paper we generalize Whitney's formula to curves on an oriented punctured surface $\S_{m,n}$.
+In this paper we generalize Whitney's formula to curves on an oriented punctured surface $\S_{m,n}$, obtaining a family of identities indexed by elements of $\pi_1(\S_{m,n})$.
 To define analogs of the rotation number and the index of a base point of a curve $\g$, we fix an arbitrary vector field on $\S_{m,n}$.
 Similar formulas are obtained for non-based curves.